cloudteam4153/ms4-classification/TEAM_INTEGRATION.md

 A: No!
 Just send message IDs.
 I fetch the content from Sanjay's service.

-**Q: Can I classify multiple messages at once?**
+**Q: Do I need to track which messages are classified?**
-A: Yes!
-Send an array of message_ids in one request.
+A: No!
+The service automatically tracks this.
+Just call with user_id and it only classifies new ones.

 **Q: Do classifications persist?**
 A: Yes!
 Stored in Cloud SQL database permanently.

 **Q: What if a message is already classified?**
-A: You can re-classify it.
-New classification will be created (we keep history).
+A: It's automatically skipped.
+One classification per message_id per user, no duplicates.

 **Q: Do I need authentication?**
 A: No!
 All endpoints are public.
 OAuth/JWT is handled by Sanjay's service.